How To Paint An Autumn Tree In Watercolor

 That Autumn Color

-Another key to painting great looking fall trees, is to think of the leaves in groups rather than as individual leaves.
-The visual riot we experience in the fall compels us to really focus on the beauty of indivdual leaves.
+One key to painting great looking fall trees is to think of the leaves in groups rather than as individual leaves.
 In a painting, it is best to focus on the mass shapes of leaves together.
 When painting groups of leaves it helps create a unified shape and actually makes it easier to paint and allows some additional “flourish” with our brushwork.

 This lesson will show you how easy it is to get great looking trees with so little effort.
 Even better, the lesson uses three basic techniques: wet-into-wet, dry-into-wet, and drybrush.
 So, it’s a great lesson for painting trees and a great lesson for learning the basic ways to handle the beautiful medium of watercolor!